FireflyMigration/firefly-doc/30-Maintaining-the-Migrated-Application/95-Web-Development/20-ENV Web/03-Reusing-Data-Structures-using-DataApi/19-ViewModels/index.md

 To do that we'll create a View Model and manipulate it.
 ### Adding a view model
-We'll add a folder called `ViewModels` under the `WebDemo` root folder and in it we'll add a new item using the `ViewModel` template and call it `OrdersViewModel`
+We'll add a folder called `ViewModels` under the `MVC` root folder and in it we'll add a new item using the `ViewModel` template and call it `OrdersViewModel`

 ![Solution Explorer After Adding View Models](Solution-explorer-after-adding-view-models.png)
 ```csdiff